securzecom/dpdpa-docs/docs/2. DPDPA Rules/15 - Transfer of personal data outside the territory of India.md

 ---
-sidebar_position: 14
+sidebar_position: 15
 ---

-# Rule 14: Processing of Personal Data Outside India
+# Rule 15: Transfer of Personal Data Outside the Territory of India

 <details>
-  <summary><strong>Statutory Text — Rule 14:Processing of personal data outside India.</strong> (click to expand)</summary>

-Transfer to any country or territory outside India of personal data processed by a Data Fiduciary—
-(a) within the territory of India; or
-(b) outside the territory of India in connection with any activity related to offering of goods or services to Data Principals within the territory of India,
+<summary><strong>15.
+Transfer of Personal Data Outside the Territory of India</strong></summary>

-is subject to the restriction that the Data Fiduciary shall meet such requirements as the Central Government may, by general or special order, specify in respect of making such personal data available to any foreign State, or to any person or entity under the control of or any agency of such a State.
+Any personal data processed by a Data Fiduciary under the Act may be transferred outside the territory of India subject to the restriction that the Data Fiduciary shall meet such requirements as the Central Government may, by general or special order, specify in respect of making such personal data available to any foreign State, or to any person or entity under the control of or any agency of such a State.

 </details>

 ---

-Rule 14 establishes India’s foundational principle for **cross-border data governance**: personal data generated in India, or data about Indian citizens processed elsewhere in connection with goods or services offered in India, **cannot be freely transferred** outside the country unless it complies with **conditions specified by the Central Government**.
+Rule 15 establishes India’s foundational principle for **cross-border data governance**: personal data generated in India, or data about Indian citizens processed elsewhere in connection with goods or services offered in India, **cannot be freely transferred** outside the country unless it complies with **conditions specified by the Central Government**.

 ---